ovara-io/ovara-label/README.md

 # OvaraLabel

-OvaraLabel is a cross-platform image annotation tool for computer vision projects, built with modern web technologies.
+OvaraLabel is a modern, cross-platform image annotation tool designed for computer vision workflows.
+Built with modern web technologies, it supports fast, efficient, and flexible labeling.

-This project is bootstrapped with [Electron Forge](https://www.electronforge.io/) using:
+This project is bootstrapped with [Electron Forge](https://www.electronforge.io/).

+## 🔧 Tech Stack

-- ⚡️ Vite
+* ⚡️ Vite
+* ⚛️ React
-- 🧠 TypeScript
+* 🧠 TypeScript
-- 💅 Prettier & ESLint
+* 💅 Prettier & ESLint
-- ⚛️ React
-- 🧶 Yarn Modern (Berry) with `node-modules`
+* 🧶 Yarn (Modern/Berry)

+---

-## 🛠️ Running Locally
+## 🛠️ Getting Started Locally

 ```bash
 yarn
 yarn start
 ```

-This will install dependencies, and start the Electron app in development mode.
+This installs all dependencies and launches the app in development mode.

 ---

-# Contributing to OvaraLabel
+# 🤝 Contributing to OvaraLabel

-## Getting Started
+## Setup

-1. Fork this repo
+1. Fork this repository
 2. Install dependencies with `yarn`
-3. Run locally with `yarn start`
+3. Start the app with `yarn start`

-## Guidelines
+## Contribution Guidelines

-- Follow the existing code style.
+* Follow the existing code style (Prettier + ESLint enforced)
-- Use [Conventional Commits](https://www.conventionalcommits.org/) (e.g. `feat:`, `fix:`).
+* Use [Conventional Commits](https://www.conventionalcommits.org/) (e.g., `feat:`, `fix:`)
-- Submit pull requests to the `main` branch.
+* Target all pull requests to the `main` branch

-## Questions?
+## Need Help?

-Open an issue or start a thread in GitHub Discussions.
+Open an issue in [GitHub](https://github.com/ovara-io/ovara-label).

+---